learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ***We can nest nested data structures in other nested data structures***

 Your `Array` of `Hashes` (AoH) can have keys that point to `Array`s of `Array`s (AoA).
-Or your nested node structure of `Hash`es of `Hash`es can have a key that points to another `Array` of `Hash`es.
+Or your nested node structure of `Hash`es of `Hash`es (HoH) can have a key that points to another `Array` of `Hash`es (AoH).
+From what we now know about NDS, we should be able to see that these NDS' can become very complex!

-In this lesson, we're going to talk you through how to represent a vending machine.
-Get a pen and scratch paper so that you can draw pictures to help drive these points home.
+In this lesson, we're going to walk you through an improved vending machine model.
+Get a pen and some paper so that you can draw pictures to help drive these points home.
+Using sketches will reaally help you "get it."
+This is why developers in professional settings are always sketching their NDS' whiteboards.
+It really works!

 ## Identify Nested Structures Can Be Mixed

-As we try to more faithfully model the world around us, we'll see that it's very helpful to mix and match NDS to provide a better model of reality.
+As we try to more accurately model the world around us, we'll see that it's very helpful to mix and match NDS to provide a better model of reality.

 Let's update our model of a grid-based vending machine again.
 Remember, they look like this:

 ![Grid-based vending machine](https://curriculum-content.s3.amazonaws.com/programming-univbasics-5/nested-arrays-lab/vending_grid.png)

+We're going to work "top-down" and then re-work the modeling "bottom-up."
+Neither method is more correct than the other.
+The problem of modeling sometimes requires us to be flexible.
+"Top-down" means: describe the outermost structure and then fill it in, and fill in any structures that were just added until you reach the smallest structure.
+"Bottom-up" means: describe the innermost structure and "wrap it" with a container repeatedly until the outermost container is reached.

 ### Array of Array of Array or Hashes...